Bolivia: Endemic Macaws & More Part I: Sep 15—30, 2018

 Past Field Lists:

 A wonderful new Bolivian field guide should open the door to often overlooked Bolivia.
-Part I explores vast areas of Chaco, inter-Andean dry valleys, lush Yungas rainforests, and cloud forest to vast Pantanal wetlands, seeking two endemic macaws, along with a wealth of other seldom seen South American birds, with dramatic scenery throughout.
-Excellent photographic opportunities.
+Part I explores vast areas of Chaco, inter-Andean dry valleys, lush Yungas rainforests, and cloud forest to vast Pantanal wetlands, seeking two endemic macaws, along with a wealth of other seldom seen South American birds; dramatic scenery throughout, and excellent photographic opportunities.
 A combination of both Bolivia trips offers the possibility of nearly 650 bird species!

 Bolivia is truly a hidden gem for birders.
 Poorly-known and typically overlooked, this South American country holds a superb variety of unspoiled habitats with a bewildering avian diversity approaching 1,450 species.
 Among these are 21 endemics, close to 100 near-endemics, and several newly described species.
 This unique landlocked paradise is one of the world’s last birding frontiers where new discoveries are almost expected.
 Two stunning endemic macaws, Red-fronted and Blue-throated, highlight a wide range of beauties such as Black-legged Seriema, Cream-backed Woodpecker, Ringed Teal, Red-tailed Comet, Bolivian Recurvebill, Rufous-faced Antpitta, Slaty Gnateater, Olive-crowned Crescentchest, Band-tailed Fruiteater, and Chestnut-crested Cotinga, all of which burnish Bolivia’s reputation as an undiscovered birding mecca.